 It's important to know your AML subtype because it plays a large part in determining the type of treatment you'll receive.
-The World Health Organization (WHO) classification is the main system used to classify AML into subtypes.

 World Health Organization (WHO) Classification System